stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 - `trig.setHigh(trigPort, [channel = 1])`: Sets the trigger output port `trigPort` (only *1* is supported in this version) to 10V on polyphonic `channel` (1..16).
 - `trig.setLow(trigPort, [channel = 1])`: Sets the trigger output port `trigPort` (only *1* is supported in this version) to 0V on polyphonic `channel` (1..16).
 - `trig.setTrigger(trigPort, [channel = 1])`: Sends a trigger on trigger output port `trigPort` (only *1* is supported in this version) on polyphonic `channel` (1..16).
+- `trig.sendTipsy(data, [mimeType])`: Encodes binary `data` using the [Tipsy protocol](https://github.com/baconpaul/tipsy-encoder) and outputs it as a stream of CV voltages on the trigger output — one voltage per sample until the message is complete.
+The optional `mimeType` parameter specifies the content type and defaults to `"text/plain"` (e.g., `"text/plain"`, `"application/json"`).
+This allows scripts to transmit arbitrary binary data through the CV interface, compatible with modules that understand the Tipsy protocol (such as Transit).
+The payload is limited to 256 bytes.

+The trigger output can also carry [Tipsy](https://github.com/baconpaul/tipsy-encoder) protocol data sent with [`trig.sendTipsy()`](#trig).
+While such a message is being transmitted, the script's trigger functions temporarily take a back seat — each encoded sample of the Tipsy stream takes over the trigger output until the message is complete.

 ### param